Hey Kids (Start Here)

 “The Marshal.
 Or your biological father?”
 Newt asks.
 “Sounds like really terrible advice, by the way.”

 “My biological father,” Mako whispers.
-“I do not think it was intended as true advice.
-He certainly did not follow it himself.
-But it was the last real thing he said to me, before he said, ‘run, Mako’.”
+“I don’t think it was intended as true advice.
+He certainly didn’t follow it himself.
+But it was the last real thing he said to me, before he said, ‘Run, Mako’.”

 Newt puts his hands in his pockets.

-Mako looks down at the fingernails she has painted red.
+Mako looks down at her own fingernails, painted red.

 “You do it correctly, I think,” she says.
 “You seem like you do it correctly.”